astropy/astropy/docs/io/ascii/fast_ascii_io.rst

 than the fast engine for integer and floating-point data; for pure floating-point data, enabling the fast converter yields a speedup of about 50%.
-Also note that Pandas uses the exact same method as the fast converter in AstroPy when converting floating-point data.
+Also note that Pandas uses the exact same method as the fast converter in Astropy when converting floating-point data.

 The difference in performance between the fast engine and Pandas for text data depends on the extent to which data values are repeated, as